OpenDSA/OpenDSA/RST/en/Glossary.rst

       The alternative to an unsuccessful search is a :term:`successful search`.

+   unvisited
+      In :term:`graph` algorithms, this refers to a node that has not been processed at the current point in the algorithm.
+      This information is typically maintained by using a :term:`mark array`.

    upper bound
       In algorithm analysis, the upper or highest growth rate that an algorithm can have.
 In practice, this is the smallest-growing